Move Forward Guide

 - Acute – pain lasting less than 3 months

 - Recurrent – acute symptoms come back

 - Chronic – pain lasting longer than 3 months

 Most people who have an episode of acute pain will have at least 1 recurrence.
 While the actual cause of low back pain isn't often known, symptoms usually resolve on their own.
 Psychosocial factors, such as self-confidence and a perceived ability to cope with disability, have been shown to be predictors of who might not recover from low back pain as expected.
 We used to believe the cause of low back pain was related directly to the tissues of our body, but are now understanding the condition to be more complex.

 Although low back pain is rarely serious or life threatening, there are several conditions that may be related to your low back pain, such as:

 While we used to believe the above list contributed directly to low back pain, research has shown these conditions are also present in people without any pain (asymptomatic).

 Your physical therapist will perform a thorough evaluation that includes:

-For most cases of low back pain, imaging tests such as x-rays, computed tomography (CT) scans, and magnetic resonance imaging (MRI) are not helpful for diagnosing the cause.
-However, if your physical therapist suspects that your low back pain might be caused by a serious health condition, the therapist will refer you to other health care professionals for evaluation.
+For most cases of low back pain imaging tests, such as x-rays, computed tomography (CT) scans, and magnetic resonance imaging (MRI) are not helpful for recovery.
+For example, in a recently published article comparing patients who received an MRI first vs physical therapy first for low back pain, the patients who received an MRI first spent on average $4,793 more (with similar outcomes in each group).
+If your physical therapist suspects that your low back pain might be caused by a serious health condition, the therapist will refer you to other health care professionals for further evaluation.